grain-lang/grain/stdlib/string.md

 encode : (String, Encoding) -> Bytes
 ```

-Encodes the given string using the given encoding scheme.
-A byte-order marker
+Encodes the given string using the given encoding scheme. including a byte-order marker.
 will not be included in the output.

 Parameters: